danaikorre/dsmanufacturing.github.io/index.md

 This course **WILL**
 * help you to develop analytical thinking and engage with your data,
 * teach you how to handle ambiguity in your data,
-* help you to complement your domain expertise with creativity for problem solving,
+* help you to complement your domain expertise with creativity for problem solving and knowledge discovery,
 * teach how to assess and match your data needs to functionality and tools for data visualisation (with examples drawn from a variety of tools including Tableau, Rawgraphs, D3.js).

 Contextual knowledge plays a key role in data interpretation and use.
 While this may be harnessed to create more meaningful, insightful visualisations, context may also be exploited to unfairly influence or actively mislead - topics that will be covered during the course.
 We encourage **BYOD---bring and work on your own data project** (we can sign non-disclosure agreements).
-Alternatively, class examples will include open-access data on a variety of topical issues such as [climate change](https://climateknowledgeportal.worldbank.org), [COVID-19](https://github.com/CSSEGISandData/COVID-19) and gender participation (e.g., [the No Ceilings project](http://www.noceilings.org/about) ([github repository](https://github.com/fathominfo/noceilings-data)), and [Scotland's Open Data Catalogues](http://okfnscot.github.io/open-data-scotland).
+Alternatively, class examples will include open-access data on a variety of topical issues such as [climate change](https://climateknowledgeportal.worldbank.org), [COVID-19](https://github.com/CSSEGISandData/COVID-19) and gender participation (e.g., [the No Ceilings project](http://www.noceilings.org/about) --- [github repository](https://github.com/fathominfo/noceilings-data)), and [Scotland's Open Data Catalogues](http://okfnscot.github.io/open-data-scotland).

 ### Learning Outcomes
 1. **Analyse:** Describe a challenge for a visualisation project and the reasons why visualisation is required.